cs3216/cs3216.github.io/coursework/product-design/index.md

 </div>

 <div class="box">
   <strong class="milestone-counter">Milestone 3:</strong> Interview your users and validate your assumptions.
-Summarize the key findings and conclusions you draw from your interviews.
+Summarise the key findings and conclusions you draw from your interviews.
 </div>

 ## Phase 2 - Prototyping